dotnet/arcade/Documentation/Projects/NativeDependencies/Design.md

 ### external resources folder structure

 The `external` folder is a folder structure that contains all installers and resources for external depencencies.
 These are zips / tarballs /etc... provided by a tool publisher which we have republished into Azure blob storage, organized in folders by the operating system and tool to be installed.

+In cases where the resource's version is not identifiable by the resource's filename, the resource must be uploaded into a folder that allows the installer to disambiguate the version.

 ## Example - resource-packages container